zejacobi/DeltaGreen/readme.md

 ## Running The Tests
 * Forthcoming

+## Wishlist
+* Language families/association scores to give more realistic language combinations
+* When picking a random skill in a package, more weight given to existing skills
+* Classes provide some bias to the stats

 ## Legal
 Parts of Delta Green are licensed under the OGL.
 I'm trying to only publicly share the parts that are.
 If you are a rights holder or (heavens forfend) their lawyer, you can reach me at